cosmos/cosmos-sdk/docs/learn/advanced/04-store.md

 https://github.com/cosmos/cosmos-sdk/blob/store/v1.1.1/store/types/store.go#L287-L303
 ```

 Branching and cache is used ubiquitously in the Cosmos SDK and required to be implemented on every store type.
 A storage branch creates an isolated, ephemeral branch of a store that can be passed around and updated without affecting the main underlying store.
 This is used to trigger temporary state-transitions that may be reverted later should an error occur.

-Read more about it in [context](./02-context.md#store-branching)
+Branching is available as a service for modules.
+Read more about it in the [core](./02-core.md#branch-service) documentation.

 ### Commit Store